 Studielink is the national database for higher education in the Netherlands.
 All the students studying in the country must open an account with Studielink.
 It is managed by the DUO, the executive agency of the Ministry of Education in the Netherlands.

 If you are an international student applying for the first time, you must create a Studielink account first.
-Once you create and login into your Studielink account, you will be asked to enter personal information and some information regarding your past higher education.
+Once you create and login to your Studielink account, you will be asked to enter personal information and some information regarding your past higher education.

 After you have successfully entered all the required information, you will receive an online application for your desired university and instructions on how to fill it.
 Studielink FAQs will help you with everything you need to know about creating a Studielink account and applying.